Music of Jamaica: Ska

 Ska is a music genre that originated in Jamaica in the late 1950s and was the precursor to rocksteady and reggae.
-Ska combined elements of Caribbean mento and Calypso music calypso with United States American jazz and rhythm and blues.
+Ska combined elements of Caribbean mento and Calypso music calypso with American jazz and rhythm and blues.
 The first ever ska recording was made by Count Ossie, a Nyabinghi drummer from the rasta community.
 It is characterized by a walking bass line accented with rhythms on the upbeat.
 In the early 1960s, ska was the dominant music genre of Jamaica and was popular with British mods.

 Music historians typically divide the history of ska into three periods: the original Jamaican scene of the 1960s (First Wave), the English 2 Tone ska revival of the late 1970s (Second Wave) and the third wave ska movement, which started in the 1980s (Third Wave) and rose to popularity in the US in the 1990s.
 The recent revival of ska jazz Jamaican Jazz attempts to bring back the sound of early Jamaican music artists of the late 1950s.

 DJs and toasting

 Along with the rise of ska came the popularity of deejays such as Sir Lord Comic, King Stitt and pioneer Count Matchuki, who began talking stylistically over the rhythms of popular songs at sound systems.
 In Jamaican music, the Deejay is the one who talks (known elsewhere as the MC) and the selector is the person who chooses the records.
 The popularity of Deejays as an essential component of the sound system, and created a need for instrumental songs, as well as instrumental versions of popular vocal songs.

 Toasting is a type of lyrical chanting over the beat.
 While Dancehall music involves deejays, they are the ones chanting or humming over the rhythm or track.
 With the rise of many different genres, toasting became popular in Jamaica during the 1960s and 1970s.

 In the late 1960s, producers such as King Tubby and Lee Perry began stripping the vocals away from tracks recorded for sound system parties.
 With the bare beats and bass playing and the lead instruments dropping in and out of the mix, Deejays began toasting, or delivering humorous and often provoking jabs at fellow deejays and local celebrities.
 Over time, toasting became an increasingly complex activity, and became as big a draw as the dance beats played behind it.

-The basic elements of hip-hop—boasting raps, rival posses, uptown throwdowns, and political commentary—were all present in Jamaican music When rocksteady and reggae bands looked to make their music a form of national and even international black resistance, they used Jamaican culture.
 Jamaican music, moved back and forth between the predominance of boasting and toasting songs packed with 'slackness' and sexual innuendo and a more topical, political, 'conscious' style.